We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition to a handful of other whole ingredients, these bars are rich in almonds, pecans, and almond butter.
 Research has shown that regular nut intake may aid weight loss and help reduce chronic inflammation (

-Anyone who loves peanut butter cups will enjoy these no-bake peanut butter protein bars that take under 10 minutes to make.
+Anyone who loves peanut butter cups will enjoy these no-bake peanut butter protein bars that take less than 10 minutes to make.

 All you need are five low carb ingredients — coconut flour, a protein powder of your choice, peanut butter, a sticky sweetener of your choice, and chocolate chips.